It is the policy of Kingsbrook Jewish Medical Center to provide comprehensive

 insurance, such as Medicaid, Child Health Plus and Family Health Plus.

-If the Financial Counselor finds that you don't qualify for low-cost insurance
+If the Financial Counselor finds that you don't qualify for low-cost

-with the appropriate forms and documentation requirements.
+you with the appropriate forms and documentation requirements.

 What do I need to apply for a discount?